 2. Quality Cold Weather Gear

 Next, you’ll need to consider the necessary gear before attempting a late season hunt.
-Quality boots, quality clothing, an adequate tent and sleep system are all factors that you’ll need to think about.
+Quality boots, quality clothing, an adequate tent and sleep system are all factors that you’ll need to think about (see our previous post on adjusting your sleep system for colder weather).
 Hunting during cold weather is a ton of fun if you’re prepared for it.
 If you’re not prepared, it can be miserable.

 3. Don’t Forget Game Bags